-Wrap Up Questions 7.
-What is your commitment to intervene in these situations? ure should you hear someone make a g via social media, etc. that can be perceived as 3.
-How did this program pror note your educational and cultural interests?
+Wrap Up Questions What is your commitment to intervene in these situations?
+What will you do in the future should you hear someone make a comment, share something via social media, etc. that can be perceived as racist?

+3 .
+How did this program promote your educational and cultural interests?